 Cue the breakouts!

-To ward off this greasy fate, beware of treating oily skin with products containing things like squalene, paraffin, mineral oil, petroleum jelly, or coconut oil (even if your sister’s auntie’s best friend’s cousin swears by it).
+To ward off this greasy fate, beware of treating oily skin with products that list ingredients like squalene and squalane, paraffin, mineral oil, petroleum jelly, or coconut oil (even if your sister’s auntie’s best friend’s cousin swears by it).

 Endocrine Disruptors (The Hormonal Messes)